• Skip to primary navigation

 I find other foodie authors inspiring, and Julia Child is now among them.
 I love Anthony Bourdain, as he opened worlds of unique and exciting cuisines to me and the inner workings of the professional kitchen.

 I love Jim Harrison, as he writes about food and eating in such a beautiful and unapologetically indulgent way.
-Harrison is probably best known for writing Legends of the Fall, but also writes some stunning food stories.
+Harrison is probably best known for writing Legends of the Fall, but also writes some stunning food stories

 I love Julia for her passion for French cooking and meticulous research in making great French food for Americans.
 I love her for this soup.